 Hamra is mentioned for the first time in written documents around the 13th century.
 Hamra is a place rich of Swedish heritage.
 The land on which it is situated is sprinkled with traces from the Viking Age (793 AD to 1066 AD) and it is possible to find traces of Viking graves and rune inscriptions.
 On a small hill behind the museum visitors can admire a beautiful original rune stone from the 11th century.

 Hamra Farm was acquired by our founder Gustaf de Laval and AB Separator in 1894.
 He was an entrepreneur and innovator, and he started more than 30 companies and took more than 90 Swedish patents during his lifetime.
 He bought Hamra Farm to have somewhere to test his new products.
 He wanted his farm to produce the best milk available as well as provide knowledge to his customers.

 Other interesting historical buildings at Hamra are:

 Restaurant Mässen offers great meals and is highly appreciated not only by DeLaval employees but also by people in the area.
 Mässen is the old dairy of Hamra.

-Hamra Conference Centre (HCC) and was an agricultural school between 1946 to 1964, and for several years an industrial school.
-Today we host many conferences and trainings here, and HCC can also offer accommodation.
+Hamra Conference Centre (HCC) was an agricultural school between 1946 to 1964, and for several years an industrial school.
+Today HCC host many conferences and trainings, and HCC also offer accommodation.